Joaquin

 Niemann became the first Chilean PGA Tour winner when he took A Military Tribute at The Greenbrier in 2019, which also made him the youngest international winner on the Tour since 1923.

-By 2021, Niemann was a regular in the Majors, and began a run of making the cut in four successive Masters tournaments.
+By 2021, Niemann was a regular in the majors, and began a run of making the cut in four successive Masters tournaments.
 The best of those Masters finishes came in 2023, when he tied for 16th behind champion Jon Rahm.

 Niemann recorded his second PGA Tour win in early 2022, when a total of 19 under par gave him a two-shot victory in the Genesis Invitational.